thunderbird89/esf/stories/story-david-v-goliath.md

 Without another word, the machine turned and walked toward the base of the cliff face, its movements fluid and purposeful.
 Kovalenko clutched the targeting coordinator to his chest, still trying to process what had just occurred.
 The device was warm to the touch, as if powered by some internal energy source.

 The *Landmate* reached the rocky wall and looked up at the thirty-meter vertical face that had seemed impossible to scale.
-Then it crouched slightly, and Kovalenko heard a new sound - a low whine building in intensity, coming from what appeared to be vents or thrusters built into the machine's back and legs.
+Then it crouched slightly, and several vents or thrusters built into the machine's back and legs ignited with a burst of blue flame.

-The jumpjets ignited.

-A blast of superheated air erupted from the *Landmate's* propulsion system, washing over the convoy in a wave of scorching wind that made Kovalenko instinctively shield his face with his free arm.
+A blast of superheated air erupted from the *Landmate's* jump jets, washing over the convoy in a wave of scorching wind that made Kovalenko instinctively shield his face with his free arm.
 The smell of ozone and heated metal filled the canyon as the machine launched itself skyward with tremendous force.

 Kovalenko watched in stunned silence as the *Landmate* rose straight up the cliff face like it was riding an invisible elevator.
 The jumpjets burned with brilliant blue-white light, their exhaust creating a pillar of fire that illuminated the entire canyon for a brief, spectacular moment.
 The machine reached the top of the cliff and disappeared over the edge, the glow of its thrusters fading as it moved away into the darkness.